AstroDule/cf3-doc/source/general/uploadimageusingopcli/uploadimageusingopcli.rst

-1.If you have already prepared your working environment, you might open your terminal window.
+1. If you have already prepared your working environment, you might open your terminal window.

+|

 2. Source the RC file that can be downloaded in Horizon dashboard.